Speak Up For Salmon: February 2026

 You can engage by:

 Submitting a written comment to on the Draft EIS to NOAA Fisheries by January 5, 2026.
 Info here.
+Click here for guidelines to providing a helpful comment.

 Submitting a written comment on the Draft EIS, and/or recommendations for the NPFMC’s Final Action, to the NPFMC by January 30, 2026.